yowashi23/btsorexo/README.md

-# tinypets
+# BTS or EXO
-Minimal JS interface to an image classifer
+Minimal JS interface to a BTS or EXO image classifer